 The Chicken Farmers of Saskatchewan Board of Directors seats five producer members who are elected by their peers.
 It is the responsibility of the Board to set policies, volume, and negotiate a minimum live price with industry partners.
 Directors are eligible to serve up to nine years consecutively, (three - three year terms) and must stand down for a minimum of one year before they can become eligible for election again.
 The directors serve various roles on the board including representation at the national agency, Chicken Farmers of Canada (CFC).

-The CFS board office has four employees and is located in Saskatoon.
+The CFS board office has five employees and is located in Saskatoon.

 Saskatchewan participates with other provinces in orderly marketing of chicken.
 Since 1966 Saskatchewan has been supply managed which regulates domestic production to ensure: